Gaya/Gaya/README.md

+# Hi.

-## I am a freelance web developer specialising in JavaScript, living in Deurne, a small town in the south of The Netherlands, close to Eindhoven.
+> I am a freelance web developer specialising in JavaScript, React, Node.js, and TypeScript

+Operating from Deurne, a small town in the south of The Netherlands, close to Eindhoven.

 If you would like to know more about me, you can read [https://theclevernode.com/about/](https://theclevernode.com/about/)